borisson/webmention_io/README.md

 # Webmention.io integration for Drupal

-## About Webmention.io
+## About

 Webmention.io is a hosted service created to easily handle webmentions (and legacy pingbacks) on any web page.
-This Drupal 8 modules exposes an endpoint (/webmention/notify) to receive pingbacks and webmentions via this service.
+This Drupal 8 module exposes an endpoint (/webmention/notify) to receive pingbacks and webmentions via this service.
 Pingbacks are also validated to make sure that the source URL has a valid link to the target.

 You need an account at https://webmention.io.
 As soon as one webmention is recorded, you can set the the webhook to http://your_domain/webmention/notify.